ArtemFedorchuk/ArtemFedorchuk/README.md

 - :space_invader: I’m currently working on ITlabel
 - 📱 I like to improve my React skills
-- 🌱 I’m currently learning TypeScript
+- :hotsprings: I’m currently learning TypeScript
-- 💬 Ask me about JavaScript
+- :o: Ask me about JavaScript
-- 📫 How to reach me: Ukraine :ua: Kharkiv, Heroes of Stalingrad.
+- :shipit: How to reach me: Ukraine, Kharkiv, Heroes of Stalingrad.